acelyc111/kudu/docs/design-docs/tablet-history-gc.md

 considered "ancient".
 Ancient data is made unavailable and removed from disk.
 The _ancient history mark_ is defined by a property called the "tablet history max age".
-This property is configured with a _gflag_ called `--tablet_history_default_max_age_sec`, which at the time of writing defaults to 15 minutes.
-In the future, we may allow this to be specified on a per-table basis.
+This property is configured with a _gflag_ called `--tablet_history_max_age_sec`, which at the time of writing defaults to 7 days.
+Now, it can be specified on a per-table basis.

 ## Consistency and read visibility